Thermal Gauge Theory for a Rotating Plasma: Preliminary remarks on free spin-1 particles

 It is easy to extend the results of Sec.~3.1 of~\cite{Salvio:2025rma} for free spin-0 particles to free spin-1 particles.
 Setting the third axis of the reference frame along the direction of $\vec\Omega$, one can write spin-1 one-particle states in a basis of eigenstates of $H$, the third components of the linear and angular momentum, $P^3$ and $J_3$ respectively, and\footnote{In this work repeated indices understand a summation (unless otherwise stated).} $\vec J\cdot \vec P/|\vec P| \equiv J_kP^k/|\vec P|$, with the latter operator having two (three) eigenvalues for massless (massive) spin-1 particles; this, of course, corresponds to the respective two (three) degrees of freedom of a massless (massive) spin-1 particle.
 Adapting the discussion of Sec.~3.1 of~\cite{Salvio:2025rma}, one then finds that the partition function of a free spin-1 particle is the same as the partition function of a free spin-0 particle with the same mass and in the same irreducible representation of $\mathcal{G}$ raised to a power equal to the number of degrees of freedom.
 Then the ensemble averages of $H$, $\vec J$ and $Q^a$ for a free spin-1 particle are equal to the corresponding quantities for a free spin-0 particle, but multiplied by the number of degrees of freedom.

 Also, enclosing the rotating system in a cylinder of radius $R$, the convergence of the averages for spin-1 particles, just like the convergence of the averages for spin-0 particles, requires the bound $\Omega\equiv|\vec\Omega|<1/R$, so that \be v\equiv \Omega R\in[0,1), \ee which agrees with the fact that the particles in the rotating plasma must not exceed the speed of light, identifying $\vec \Omega$ with the angular-velocity vector of the rotating plasma (see Sec.~\ref{Quantization and general path-integral formula}).
+When $\Omega$ is not zero one needs to keep $R$ finite, as a consequence of~\eqref{vrange}~\cite{Vilenkin:1980zv,Ambrus:2015lfr,Ebihara:2016fwa,Chernodub:2016kxh}.

 As an example of how the energy and angular-momentum densities depend on $\Omega$ for a free spin-1 particle one can look at Fig.~2 of~\cite{Salvio:2025rma} multiplying the vertical axis by the number of degrees of freedom of the thermalized spin-1 particle in question (see~\cite{dataset,datasetf} for the datasets of Refs.~\cite{Salvio:2025rma,Salvio:2025ggj}).